 When humans give themselves over to the ideological illusion of patriotic duty to a country, a landmass, a spiritual symbol, or a flag they do so as agents who have to some degree consented to being used for its purposes.
-Even if soldiers don’t know the true intent of the political powers that reveal to them the solution to their condition as warfare, they accept that their actions will contribute to some greater purpose.
+Even if soldiers do not know the true intent of the political powers that valourize their sacrifice in warfare, they accept that their actions will contribute to some greater purpose.
 That is not to say that all soldiers are willing participants of war.

 Alternately, non-human animals used in war are beings thrust into the world of human ideals and structures.
 Forced into wars where their dedication is respected, but their obedience is demanded, they must serve endlessly until exhausted.